-Pipe and sewer relining gives property owners the ability to increase the life and extend the usability of their already installed plumbing network.
+Pipe and sewer relining give property owners the ability to increase the life and extend the usability of their already installed plumbing network.
+This is where we will explore the process of pipe and sewer relining when it comes to repairing plumbing lines.

 Pipe and sewer relining using the cured-in-place pipelining (CIPP) on the other hand, is a much simpler process that is cost-efficient.